All Episodes

 The summit is symbolic.

-Uh sad news out of Haiti.
+Sad news out of Haiti.

-Port au Prince, this is uh Fox News, hundreds of U.S. troops touched down in shattered Port au Prince overnight, as UN and other aid organizations struggled today to get food and water to stricken millions, fears spread of unrest among the Haitian people in their fourth day of desperation.
+As U.N. and other aid organizations struggled today to get food and water to stricken millions, fears spread of unrest among the Haitian people in their fourth day of desperation.

 Desperation in Haiti as aid is snarled and looters are roaming.

-But wait, but wait, but wait, the AP has a story today saying that Obama's brilliantly got aid in there much faster than Bush did after Katrina.
+The AP has a story today saying that Obama's brilliantly got aid in there much faster than Bush did after Katrina.

-The facts on the ground, don't back it up.
+The facts on the ground.

-Joe, it's nice to have you, sir, on open line Friday.
+Joe, it's nice to have you, sir, on Open Line Friday.

 Hi.